 A number of new, luxurious five-star hotels have also revitalised the city in recent months, including the Westin Perth and QT Perth.
 The site of the old Perth fire station has been transformed into the Westin, which dominates the new Hibernian Place Precinct and leads an invigoration of the city’s East End, while the former Cinecentre in the CBD is now the site of the 18-storey QT Perth.
 There is also significant anticipation around the openings of the $500 million Ritz-Carlton and $100 million Dorsett Hotel, the former which is set to open in mid-2019.

 Unique tourism product can revitalise a region, providing compelling reasons to visit.
-Game-changing products such as Tasmania’s MONA and Kangaroo Island’s Southern Ocean Lodge have literally transformed lesser known regional locations into must-visit locations, helping attract valuable further investment in complementary product and infrastructure.
+Game-changing product such as Tasmania’s MONA have literally transformed lesser known regional locations into must-visit locations, helping attract valuable further investment in complementary product and infrastructure.

 It’s not only Australia’s capital cities where hotels are boasting authentic designs and offerings which complement the local environment.
 The Mornington Peninsula’s 5-star Jackalope Hotel has attracted international accolades for its uniqueness in both destination and design.
 Set on a winery, the hotel offers 45 stylish rooms, a seven-metre infinity pool and spa overlooking the vines, in addition to world-class dining facilities and event spaces.